How to Get a Free Laptop (From Colleges, the Government, and More)

 Here’s where to look for deals on like-new laptops at a great price:

-eBay is hit-or-miss with free laptops.
 You can set alerts for new items by choosing [+] Follow This Search, so you’ll get notified of new listings.

 Chromebooks are a great alternative to a traditional laptop because they give you a lot of daily functionality for a great price.
-TechRadar has a great list of current deals.
-Most are under $200.
+You can find Chromebooks for less than $200 on sites like TechRadar.